Direct Marketing Commission - Enforcing Higher Industry Standards

 • A formal undertaking from the member to comply with the standards set out in the Code

-• An undertaking by the member to carry out specific changes in processes, procedures, management or other arrangements to ensure an end to the problem
+• A formal undertaking by the member to carry out specific changes in processes, procedures, management or other arrangements to remedy and/or prevent a repeat of the breach/breaches.

 The DMC may make a recommendation to the DMA that a member be suspended from DMA membership or have their membership cancelled in cases where the DMC thinks this is necessary and proportionate.

-The DMC may refer a member to relevant law enforcement and consumer protection bodies when this appears necessary.
+The DMC may refer a member to relevant law enforcement and consumer protection bodies, and will co-operate, including the provision of relevant information, with that organisation as appropriate.

-On the application of the member, the DMC has the discretion to not implement any sanctions imposed until all appeal mechanisms have been exhausted.
+On the application of the member or complainant, the DMC can delay the implementation of any sanctions imposed until all appeal mechanisms are exhausted.

-Members must submit an appeal in writing to the IAC within 14 days of the DMC communicating their decision.
+Members or complainants must submit an appeal in writing to the IAC within 14 calendar days of the DMC communicating their decision.
+Appeal submissions must explain the grounds on which the appeal is made and the arguments in relation to those grounds.

-The IAC will only consider an appeal on one or more of the following grounds:
+The IAC will only accept an appeal on one or more of the following grounds:

 • The decision was based on a material error of fact.

-• Substantial and material new evidence has emerged affecting the reliability of the original decision that was not available at the original adjudication.
+• Substantial and material new evidence that was not available at the original adjudication has emerged and affects the reliability of the original decision.

 • The decision was reached following a material error in the DMC procedures, which has adversely affected the member’s position.